-Title II of the 2012 Farm Bill (the Food, Conservation, and Energy Act of 2012, in effect through 30 September 2013) authorizes funding for conservation programs such as the Environmental Quality Incentives Program (EQIP) and the Conservation Stewardship Program.
+Title II of the 2008 Farm Bill (the Food, Conservation, and Energy Act of 2008, in effect through 30 September 2012 and extended in the American Taxpayer Relief Act of 2013 through 30 September 2013) authorizes funding for conservation programs such as the Environmental Quality Incentives Program (EQIP) and the Conservation Stewardship Program.
 Both of these programs provide financial and technical assistance for activities that improve water quality on agricultural lands.